Studying abroad in America for UK students

 How do you fund studying in America?

-Funding your shiny new US education is one of the most important things you'll need to consider, as this could ultimately decide whether or not you make the leap.
+Funding your US education is one of the most important things you'll need to consider, as this could ultimately decide whether or not you make the leap.

 - Needs-based scholarships: contingent on your parents' income